-Canadian police make arrests in prominent Sikh activist’s killing: Reports
+Canadian police make arrests in prominent Sikh activist’s killing

 “You’ll understand that the developments with respect to the murder of a Canadian citizen, Mr Nijjar, are part of an ongoing police operation.
 This operation started today.
 It is still an active police operation,” LeBlanc said in Ottawa.

+The RCMP identified the three men arrested on Friday as Kamalpreet Singh, Karanpreet Singh and Karan Brar.

+Mooker, the police superintendent, said all three were non-permanent residents of Canada and had been in the country for between three to five years.

-According to CBC News, those arrested on Friday “played different roles as shooters, drivers and spotters on the day Nijjar was killed”.
+CBC News reported earlier in the day that, according to unnamed sources, “members of the hit squad are alleged to have played different roles as shooters, drivers and spotters” on the day Nijjar was killed.

 “Sources said investigators identified the alleged hit squad members in Canada some months ago and have been keeping them under tight surveillance,” the Canadian broadcaster said.